Predicting Corporate Risk by Jointly Modeling Company Networks and Dialogues in Earnings Conference Calls: Related Work

 \subsection{Graph Neural Network}

-Graph is everywhere in the real world.
-For example, the supply chain is a natural graph.
-However, it is difficult for traditional neural networks to deal with graphs.
-To solve this problem, graph neural networks were proposed.

-The concept of graph neural networks was first proposed by Gori et al. \cite{gori2005new} and then developed by Scarselli et al \cite{scarselli2008graph}.
-These early studies were based on Banach's fixed point theorem, updating the node embedding iteratively until it achieves stability, which was inefficient.

-Inspired by convolutional neural networks, Bruna et al. proposed graph convolutional networks (GCN) \cite{bruna2013spectral}.
-Kipf and Welling improved GCN's computational efficiency by modeling convolutional kernels with Chebyshev polynomials and renormalization techniques \cite{kipf2016semi}.
-Recently, a series of graph neural networks have been proposed, such as Graph Isomorphism Network \cite{xu2018powerful}, Graph Attention Network \cite{velivckovic2017graph}, and Graphormer \cite{ying2021transformers}.

-Traditional graph neural networks are focused on static graphs with fixed nodes and edges, whereas many practical applications involve dynamic graphs with changing nodes or edges.
+Graph data is ubiquitous and useful for many real-world applications.
+But the non-Euclidean graph data contains rich relational information and cannot be well handled by traditional neural networks.
+To tackle this problem, researchers proposed graph neural networks (GNN) to learn better representations of graphs via message passing.
+The early GNN models \citep{gori2005new,scarselli2008graph} update the node embedding iteratively based on Banach's fixed point theorem, which is inefficient. \citet{bruna2013spectral} proposed the graph convolutional networks (GCN), and \citet{kipf2016semi} improved the GCN's computational efficiency by computing convolutional kernels with Chebyshev polynomials and renormalization techniques.
+Recently, a variety of graph neural networks are proposed, such as Graph Isomorphism Network \citep{xu2018powerful}, Graph Attention Network (GAT) \citep{velivckovic2017graph}, and Graphormer \citep{ying2021transformers}.
+These standard GNN models focused on static graphs with fixed nodes and edges, whereas many practical applications involve dynamic graphs with changing nodes or edges.
 A simple way to deal with dynamic graphs is to convert them into static graphs.
-Liben-Nowell and Kleinberg converted dynamic graphs to static graphs by adding the adjacency matrices of graphs at different time steps \cite{liben2007link}.
-Hisano modeled the temporal information using the formation and dissolution matrices of previous $k$ time steps \cite{hisano2018semi}.
+For example, \citet{liben2007link} converted dynamic graphs to static graphs by adding the adjacency matrices of graphs at different time steps, and \citet{hisano2018semi} modeled the temporal information using the formation and dissolution matrices of previous $k$ time steps.
 Aside from that, it is more natural to separately model the graphs at different time steps and then aggregate the results.
-Yao et al. used graph neural networks to model the graph snapshots at each time step, then weighted these snapshots based on their time difference from the current time step \cite{yao2016link}.
+For example, \citet{yao2016link} used graph neural networks to model the graph snapshots at each time step, and then weighted these snapshots based on their time difference from the current time step.
+Departing from existing models, we propose a new graph construction method and extend the GAT model for handling temporal company network.